-Last summer, on the final day of school, I drove Phoebe up to Skaneatles, a beautiful postcard-y town in the Finger Lakes region of New York.
-It was a belated sixth birthday celebration, and an opportunity for a little old school father-daughter bonding.
-The plan was to stay two nights in the Sherwood Inn, go for a cruise around the lake on the Judge Ben Wiles, do some hiking up at a nature preserve in Baldwinsville, and, of course, eat our faces off at the famous (locally, at least) Doug’s Fish Fry.
-Doug’s is one of those places that feels like it’s never not been there, where you grab a red plastic tray and order at a long counter, cafeteria-style, the kind of place where every entree comes with a side of slaw, and where there’s a model train running on an endless loop around the main dining room.
-Our first night, we went to Doug’s and ordered our fish and fries, and I got a side of baked beans.
-Now, let me back up for a second: at this point, Phoebe had never eaten a bean in her life.
-It wasn’t that she didn’t like them; she was appalled, repulsed, and disgusted by them.
-When I made chili, I’d have to keep one half of the pan bean-free or risk her not touching any of it.
-When I put a small bowl of black beans on Phoebe’s plate, to go along with her quesadilla, she would pick up the bowl with the tips of her fingers and remove it from her plate with utter contempt.
-Anyway: back to our night at Doug’s.
-We carried our trays to our table, got our ketchup and tartar sauce and tabasco, and sat down.
-Damn, did my beans look good — thicky and gooey, dark with molasses, with chunks of pork product floating in it. ”Come on, Phoebe,” I said.
+Last summer, on my last day of school, I drove Phoebe to Skaneateles, a beautiful postcard town in the Finger Lakes region of New York.
+It was a late sixth birthday party and an opportunity for a reunion of a father and daughter from an old school.
+The plan was to spend two nights at the Sherwood Inn, sail around the lake in Judge Ben Wiles, hike the mountains at the Baldwinsville Nature Reserve, and, of course, dine on the famous (at least) Doug’s Fish Fry.
+Doug’s is one of those places that feels like it has never been, where you take a red plastic tray and order at a long counter, restaurant-style; the kind of place where everyone who enters comes with a slaw side, and where there is a model train running on an endless loop around. large dining room.
+On our first night, we went to Doug’s and ordered our fish and fries, and I found a side of baked beans.
+Now, let me support you for a moment: this time, Phoebe had never eaten beans in her life.
+It was not that he did not like himself; he was shocked, disgusted, and disgusted with them.
+When making peppers, I would have to keep one part of the pan free of beans or risk not touching it.
+When I placed a small bowl of black beans on Phoebe’s plate to match her quesadilla, she would pick up the bowl with her fingertips out of her plate with great contempt.
+Anyway, we go back to our room for our night with Doug.
+We grabbed our trays from the table, grabbed our ketchup, tartar, and tabasco sauce, and sat down.
+Damn, did my beans look good-thick and dark, black with particles of pork product floating in them?
+“Come on, Phoebe,” I said.
 “How can you not like this?”

-I pressed on, trying to reason, trying to make her see.
-“Okay, but let me ask you,” I said.
+I persisted, trying to meditate, trying to make him see.
+“All right, but let me ask you.”
+I said.
 “Do you like ketchup?”

 Yes, yes, and yes.

-Well, I explained, that’s what is in these beans!
-(Plus, you know, beans.)
-I offered her the standard deal: just one bite.
-Try it once and if you hate it, spit it out.
-She finally relented, had her one bite, and, to her eternal credit, swallowed her pride and declared her undying love for baked beans.
-I was relieved that she had seen the light, of course, but frankly wondered what had taken her so long.
-Baked beans were a staple of my youth, the perfect food; they were what we ate with our hamburgers and hot dogs, only we called them “Cowboy Beans” for the picture of cowboys sitting around a fire of on the label of the Campbell’s can.
-They were practically engineered for kids!
+I explained, though, that this is what beans are for!
+(And, you know, beans.)
+I gave him the standard deal: just one bite.
+Try it once again.
+If you hate it, spit it out.
+He finally confessed, was bitten just once, and, for the sake of his eternal fame, swallowed up his pride and declared his enduring love for baked beans.
+It relieved me that he had already seen the light, but I wondered without hesitation why it had taken him so long.
+Baked beans were the basis of my youth, a complete diet; they were what we ate with hamburgers and hot dogs, the only ones we called “Bean Beans” with a picture of cowboys sitting around the fire on Campbell’s can label.
+They were designed for kids!

-The beauty of Phoebe’s conversion at Doug’s was that, once she had fessed up to liking baked beans, a whole new world of family dinner possibilities opened up to us.
-No longer could she say she didn’t like beans.
-Black beans (for our burritos), white beans (for our chili and our white bean soup), garbanzo beans, refrieds (to go with our tacos), lentil salad: One by one, the dominoes fell — except for lentils, which we’re still working on.
-And in addition to being an easy first step to incorporating beans into the family repertoire, baked beans are — for my money, at least — an ideal default dinner.
-When we need a super quick lunch before soccer, if the refrigerator is empty and we have nothing to make for dinner, if we’re exhausted and don’t feel like cooking and can’t bear another frozen pizza, we get a couple of pieces of baguette, dump half a can of beans on top, hand out the knives and forks, and we’re done.
+The beauty of Phoebe’s conversion to Doug was that, once she had eaten a delicious baked bean, a whole new world of family dinner opportunities opened up for us.
+He was no longer saying he didn’t like beans.
+Black beans (for our burritos), white beans (for our chili and our white beans), garbanzo beans, friends (to go with our tacos), lentil salad: individual, dominoes fall out of lentils, which says “still working.”
+And in addition to being a simple first step in adding beans to the family collection, baked beans-at my expense, at least-are an automatic dinner.
+If we need a quick lunch before soccer, if the refrigerator is empty and empty, we can do it for dinner.
+If we are tired and do not like to cook, and cannot tolerate another frozen pizza, we get a few slices of baguette, discard half a can of beans on top, remove knives and forks, and finish.